auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-While self-documenting domain separation seems a valuable thing to incorporate into fast key derivation functions, some amount of key stretching seems neccessary to convincingly tackle some of the more adversarial scenarios.
+While self-documenting domain separation seems a valuable thing to incorporate into fast key derivation functions, some amount of key stretching seems necessary to convincingly tackle some of the more adversarial scenarios.
 Primitive hash algorithms with enhanced cryptoacoustic advantage could potentially reduce or eliminate the need for this key-stretching, thus extending the applicability of cryptoacoustics.